- Rapid Reference 🚀

 - IV administration is preferred in the critical care arena, because this allows for more rapid achievement of peak drug levels.
 Rapid absorption decreases the risk of dose stacking (administering multiple doses before the first dose has had time to act fully, leading to excessive dosing).
 When given intravenously, the drug distributes within <30 minutes.
 This allows for PRN doses to be given q30 minutes.

 - Oral administration works fine, but absorption is slower.
-In order to avoid dose stacking, PRN doses must be administered more slowly (q60 minutes).
+In order to avoid dose stacking, PRN doses must be spaced out more (at least 60 minutes between doses).

 - Theoretically a risk of dose stacking could exist in patients with gastroparesis or related gastrointestinal pathologies.